Access Financial Services Inc. Acquires 4,205 Shares of Leidos Holdings, Inc. (NYSE:LDOS)

 A number of other institutional investors and hedge funds have also modified their holdings of LDOS.
 Amundi Pioneer Asset Management Inc. raised its position in Leidos by 11.6% during the first quarter.
 Amundi Pioneer Asset Management Inc. now owns 347,168 shares of the aerospace company’s stock valued at $22,251,000 after acquiring an additional 36,131 shares in the last quarter.
 Los Angeles Capital Management LLC raised its position in shares of Leidos by 24.4% in the fourth quarter.
 Los Angeles Capital Management LLC now owns 103,304 shares of the aerospace company’s stock valued at $10,859,000 after purchasing an additional 20,263 shares during the period.
 LPL Financial LLC raised its position in shares of Leidos by 6.9% in the fourth quarter.
 LPL Financial LLC now owns 14,582 shares of the aerospace company’s stock valued at $1,533,000 after purchasing an additional 945 shares during the period.
 Morgan Stanley raised its position in shares of Leidos by 27.4% in the fourth quarter.
 Morgan Stanley now owns 527,980 shares of the aerospace company’s stock valued at $55,500,000 after purchasing an additional 113,415 shares during the period.
 Finally, Cetera Investment Advisers bought a new position in shares of Leidos in the fourth quarter valued at approximately $251,000.
 76.16% of the stock is currently owned by hedge funds and other institutional investors.

 A number of research firms have recently commented on LDOS.
-The Goldman Sachs Group raised shares of Leidos from a “buy” rating to a “conviction-buy” rating in a research report on Tuesday, June 8th.
-Argus lifted their price target on shares of Leidos from $100.00 to $118.00 and gave the stock a “buy” rating in a research note on Wednesday, June 2nd.
-Citigroup began coverage on shares of Leidos in a research note on Thursday, May 20th.
-They set a “buy” rating on the stock.
-Wells Fargo & Company began coverage on shares of Leidos in a research note on Wednesday, May 12th.
-They set an “overweight” rating and a $120.00 price target on the stock.
-Finally, Morgan Stanley lifted their price target on shares of Leidos from $105.00 to $109.00 and gave the stock an “equal weight” rating in a research note on Friday, June 11th.
-One investment analyst has rated the stock with a hold rating, eight have given a buy rating and one has assigned a strong buy rating to the company’s stock.
-The company has a consensus rating of “Buy” and a consensus target price of $116.38.
+Morgan Stanley lifted their price target on shares of Leidos from $105.00 to $109.00 and gave the company an “equal weight” rating in a research report on Friday, June 11th.
+Argus raised their price objective on shares of Leidos from $100.00 to $118.00 and gave the stock a “buy” rating in a research note on Wednesday, June 2nd.
+Wells Fargo & Company initiated coverage on shares of Leidos in a research note on Wednesday, May 12th.
+They issued an “overweight” rating and a $120.00 price objective on the stock.
+Citigroup initiated coverage on shares of Leidos in a research note on Thursday, May 20th.
+They issued a “buy” rating on the stock.
+Finally, The Goldman Sachs Group upgraded shares of Leidos from a “buy” rating to a “conviction-buy” rating in a research note on Tuesday, June 8th.
+One analyst has rated the stock with a hold rating, eight have given a buy rating and one has given a strong buy rating to the stock.
+The company has an average rating of “Buy” and a consensus price target of $116.38.

 Shares of NYSE:LDOS opened at $106.42 on Monday.
 Leidos Holdings, Inc. has a 52 week low of $79.15 and a 52 week high of $113.75.
 The company has a debt-to-equity ratio of 1.17, a current ratio of 1.12 and a quick ratio of 1.02.
 The firm has a fifty day moving average price of $104.39.
 The firm has a market cap of $15.05 billion, a P/E ratio of 21.37, a PEG ratio of 1.60 and a beta of 0.89.